DennisHao1211/UVM-Architecture-Example-GCD/EXAMPLE.md

 	endfunction
 endclass
 ```

+### Code Explanation
+At this point of the tutorial, if you have read and understood everything above.
+You should be able to derive what is going on here.
+If you have any questions, please go back to the appropriate sections and reread it, ask ChatGPT or a DV lead.
 ## Test
 The test is at the top of the hierarchical component that initiates the environment component construction.
 ```SystemVerilog